 So annoyed at this potential unexpected charge, it sent me down a research rabbit hole and I discovered a few excellent services to avoid the charges!

-What is Premium Rate?
-How do I spot a premium rate number?
+How do I spot a premium rate phone number?

 You should consider yourself warned if a phone number begins with “087” – this is a sign that the number concerned is premium rate.
 There are a couple of other exceptions like 118, which are usually exorbitantly expensive directory enquiries services.